 Always put your card and your money away, zipped back into your wallet and bag before leaving the ATM.

-Using your Cash Card or ATM Card the Most Cost-Effective Way in Japan
+Using your Cash Card or ATM Card is the Most Cost-Effective Way in Japan

 There are two types of Japanese ATM fees associated with charges and the use of a foreign ATM card (whether it is credit or debit).

 - The fees charged by your bank or card provider for taking cash out in a foreign currency.
 You have COMPLETE control over this.
 If your provider currently levies a charge on taking cash out of your account in a foreign currency then you should get a new account ASAP.
 It will save you a FORTUNE in fees.